 No matter what your investing style, you need to keep some savings in cash

 Even the most aggressive investors keep some of their money in capital preservation funds.
 Depending on your tolerance for risk, your personal circumstances, and your best guess for what the future holds, a little of your money or most of it could be in capital preservation funds.

 These choices are not going to make you rich fast, but they're not going to make you poor overnight, either.

 Choices for Money You Need On Demand

 This might sound like stuffing your cash in a mattress.
 But keeping a little cash at hand is critical for handling unexpected expenses.
 These choices are right for money needed on short notice, meaning a few days or less.
 The two best options are going to seem prosaic, but they simply can't be beat under most circumstances:

 - FDIC insured savings account

-As with the last category, the big thing here is to make sure your principal value is backed by the implicit guarantee of the United States Government, either directly or through the Federal Deposit Insurance Corporation.
-If another credit crisis hits, you want to be able to emerge with your cash, even if your bank fails.
+As with checking and savings accounts, the key factor is that your principal investment is backed by the guarantee of the United States government, either directly or through the Federal Deposit Insurance Corporation.
+If another credit crisis like the one in 2008 hits, you want to emerge with your cash intact, even if your bank fails.

 You'll also want to keep a close eye on expenses and taxes.
-If you are in the top tax bracket, by way of illustration, it is highly likely that the tax-free status of most municipal bonds is going to result in more net cash in your pocket than a higher yielding corporate bond so you'd need to break out a calculator and figure your taxable equivalent yield.
+If you are in the top tax bracket, for example, it is highly likely that the tax-free status of most municipal bonds is going to result in more net cash in your pocket than a higher yielding corporate bond.
+You need to break out a calculator and figure your taxable equivalent yield.